Our Clean Transportation Proposal targets our fossil fuel powered transportation uses and converts them to emission-free power

 Checking out Wikipedia’s entry on Nuclear Marine Propulsion, we followed a link to the Netherlands and the 2007 Master’s Thesis of J. G. C. C. Jacobs.
 This 131 page thesis studies, in great detail, the feasibility of powering an 800 TEU container ship with nuclear power.
 With a little more research, we determined that this size container ship is similar to our Jumbo Class Ferries in both size and propulsion power requirements.

 The thesis ends with a financial analysis of nuclear versus diesel power.
-The data shows the obvious, the capital cost of nuclear is much, much higher, but its fuel costs are much, more lower.
+The data shows the obvious, the capital cost of nuclear is much, much higher, but its fuel costs are much, much lower.
 There are many variables shown.
 However, with our present low inflation and interest rates, nuclear power breaks even at about thirty years.
 After that, nuclear powered ships are much cheaper to operate than diesel-powered ones.
-Thirty years might seem like a long payback time to an investor, but it is a short time if it completely eliminates this source of green house gasses.
+Thirty years might seem like a long payback time to an investor, but it is a short time if it completely eliminates this source of greenhouse gasses.

 This WNA page also discusses various reactor designs and their development progress.
 It includes familiar local names like Bill Gates and Energy Northwest but country names like Japan and China appear more frequently.
-Nuclear power development is having a worldwide renaissance .
-The Northwest is involved, but we have to make a deliberate effort to put us in the forefront.
+Nuclear power development is having a worldwide renaissance.
+The Northwest is involved, but we have to make a deliberate effort to put us at the forefront.
 The simple announcement that the State is interested in Nuclear Power for its ferries would draw developers focus and keep us in the nuclear world’s eye.

 Our clean transportation proposal has an almost endless potential for creating jobs as we develop ways to replace carbon fuels with clean Nuclear Power.